TransatAR-Dev-Team/TranslatAR/README.md

     git clone https://github.com/TransatAR-Dev-Team/TranslatAR.git ; cd TranslatAR
     ```

 2. Start all the backend services.
-The script will automatically detect if you have an NVIDIA GPU and apply the correct configuration.
+This runs a script that will automatically detect if you have an NVIDIA GPU and apply the correct configuration.
 The first time you run this, it may take a while to download and build the Docker images.

     ```sh
     make up